USMC1941/CS111-Rutgers/Assignments_2019/05_Assignment/README.md

       }
    }
    ```

    Restrictions: You may not change either the scale or size of the drawing window.

 ## Before submission

 4. Collaboration policy.
 Read our collaboration policy [here](https://introcs.cs.rutgers.edu/#academic-integrity).
 5. Update `@author`.
 Update the `@author` tag of the files with your name, email and netid.
 6. Submitting the assignment.
 Submit `PolygonTransform.java`, and `Sierpinski.java` separately via the web submission system called Autolab.
 To do this, click the Assignments link from the course website; click the Submit link for that assignment.

-## Getting help

-If anything is unclear, don’t hesitate to drop by office hours or post a question on Piazza.
-Find instructors office hours by clicking the [Staff](https://introcs.cs.rutgers.edu/staff/) link from the course website.
-You are welcome to ANY professor office hours.

-In addition to office hours we have the [CAVE](https://resources.cs.rutgers.edu/docs/rooms-equipment/cave/) (Collaborative Academic Versatile Environment), a community space staffed with lab assistants which are undergraduate students further along the CS major to answer questions.